eazulay/eazulay/README.md

 - Wordpress
 - Salesforce (incl.
 Apex, VisualForce)

-What I've used in the past:
+I've used in the past:
 - C# .Net
 - Magic e-Developer
 - Java